 If You Fear Violence

 If you fear that your spouse might harm you or your children (or abscond with your property), take action immediately.
-Move to a safe place, and, if necessary, get a temporary restraining order to keep the spouse away.
+Move to a safe place, and, if necessary, get a temporary restraining order to keep your spouse away.
 It's very important that you also get a temporary order for custody of your children, so that you're not accused of kidnapping.

 If you need money, you have the right to use your joint accounts.
 Take the amount of money you realistically need plus some extra for emergencies (but try not to take more than half of what's there unless you absolutely have to), and immediately file an action in court for support.